Living with Aphasia has merged with the charity, Say Aphasia.

-We chat, we listen, we support each other at Drop In.
+We continue to offer Drop In where we chat, we listen, we support each other.

 “It’s a welcoming atmosphere.
 I think that is so important when you’re coming to the group for the first time!”

 “This group makes me feel happy and I have people who understand about aphasia”

 “Laughing uncontrollably with a friend is the best kind of laughing there is!”

 “Aphasia is like learning to live in a brain that sometimes feels like it belongs to a stranger.
 Sometimes it’s hard because if you look at me I look fine but that’s where it becomes difficult.
 Coming to these groups makes it feel that everything is okay, even if it’s just for a little bit”

 Buses, Exeter Central train station and car parks nearby.

 For help with transport see Support in your Area.